Molly Carlson: Junior and university (2013–2020)

-High diving (2020-present)
+High diving (2020–present)

 After graduation, Carlson transitioned to cliff diving.
 She began high diving after a series of wrist injuries made head-first entries difficult.
 Carlson competed in the 2021 Red Bull Cliff Diving World Series.
 She entered as a wild card for Canada.
 At her first cliff diving event in France, Carlson placed second.
 She finished third overall in the series.

 In the 2022 Red Bull Cliff Diving World Series, Carlson won the Boston event.
 For her final dive, Carlson was awarded the season's first 10.
 At 23, she was the youngest person to win an event at a Red Bull Cliff Diving World Series.
 Her boyfriend, British diver Aidan Heslop, broke the record later that day, winning the men's event at age 20.
 Carlson also placed second at the Paris event and the event at Lake Uri in Sisikon, Switzerland.
 Carlson ultimately placed second overall in the series.

 Carlson trains at the Olympic Pool in Montreal, the only training facility in the world with an indoor 20-metre platform.
 She is coached by Stéphane Lapointe.
 She won the 2022 AthletesCAN True Sport Award.
+In 2023, she won the first Canadian Senior High Diving title, scoring 382.30, and the World Aquatics High Diving title, scoring 374.00 points over her four dives.
+In July 2023, Carlson won the silver medal in high-diving at the World Aquatics Championships in Fukuoka, Japan.
+She scored 322.80 points, behind gold-medalist Rhiannan Iffland's 357.40.

-With over 3.5 million followers on TikTok, Carlson chronicles her diving career on social media.
+Carlson chronicles her diving career on social media.
 On social media, she has founded the #BraveGang, through which she shares her own mental health journey and struggles in addition to providing a community for others to discuss their mental health.
+As of January 2025 she has 3.9 million followers on TikTok and 2.37 million subscribers on YouTube.